MustWin/tech-talks/Culture/gitting-your-clients-to-git/README.md

 this using a platform you know and love: GitHub.

-This talk will show how you can use Pull Requests & Github Issues for almost anything in your organization and show how this collaborative worklfow will help making your workplace a better and healthier place to work.
+This talk will show how you can use Pull Requests & Github Issues for almost anything in your organization and show how this collaborative worklfow will make your workplace a better and healthier place to work.

 Details: